simeononsecurity/simeononsecurity.ch/content/articles/preparing-for-the-ceh-certified-ethical-hacker-certification-exam/index.en.md

 If you're interested in pursuing a career in cybersecurity, obtaining a certification is a great way to validate your knowledge and expertise.
 One such certification is the [**Certified Ethical Hacker (CEH)**](https://www.eccouncil.org/certified-ethical-hacker-training-and-certification/) certification, which is designed to test your understanding of various security threats and vulnerabilities.
 However, passing the CEH exam can be challenging, and it's important to have a well-structured study plan to ensure success.
 In this article, we'll discuss some tips and strategies for creating an effective study plan to help you pass the CEH certification exam.
 ## Understanding the Exam

 Before creating a study plan, it's important to understand what you'll be tested on.
-The [**CEH exam**](https://www.eccouncil.org/certified-ethical-hacker-training-and-certification/) covers a wide range of topics related to **cybersecurity**, including but not limited to:
+The [**CEH exam**](https://www.eccouncil.org/certified-ethical-hacker-training-and-certification/) covers many topics related to **cybersecurity**, including but not limited to:

 - **Ethical hacking**: Gain knowledge about the principles and techniques of **ethical hacking**, such as reconnaissance, scanning, enumeration, and exploitation.
 - **Network security**: Understand concepts like network protocols, firewalls, IDS/IPS, VPNs, and secure network architecture.